gardener/gardener/docs/usage/shoot-operations/shoot_credentials_rotation.md

 kubectl -n <shoot-namespace> annotate shoot <shoot-name> gardener.cloud/operation=rotate-rollout-workers=<pool1-name>[,<pool2-name>,...]
 ```

-You can check which worker pools still need to be rolled by reading `.status.credentials.rotation.certificateAuthorities.pendingWorkersRollouts[].name`.
+You can check which worker pools still need to be rolled by reading `.status.pendingWorkersUpdates[]` and checking for those that still set `lastInitiationTimeCertificateAuthoritiesRotation`.
-Once this list is empty, the `phase` transitions to `Prepared`.
+If the list is empty, or if `lastInitiationTimeCertificateAuthoritiesRotation` is not set for any pool in this list, then the `phase` transitions to `Prepared`.
 Now you can just complete the rotation as usual (see above).

 ### Observability Password(s) For Plutono and Prometheus